stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ Assessment Index.md

 # Purpose

 This document serves as a high-level index of the CIS Safeguards included in the CSS Cybersecurity Assessment Team "IG1+" review baseline with brief explanations of how each included Safeguard aligns to the _2023 Satatewide Information Technology Control Standards_ and, where applicable, ratonale for included "IG2" and "IG3" Safeguards.
+Included under each Safeguard are links to the relevant items from the Artifact Request and/or Internal Testing items.

 ## Safeguard 1.01	(IG1)	Establish and Maintain Detailed Enterprise Asset Inventory